DIY Felt Gnome Ornament with Free Pattern

 Cut a piece of ribbon (any length you prefer for the ornament) and fold it into half; glue the open ends of the folded ribbon to create a loop.
 Grab the other cutouts.

-Now place the detailed clothe cut out (stitched beard and nose) on the top of the plain clothe cut out and then place the detailed hat cut out on the top of the plain hat cut out.
+Now place the detailed clothes cut out (stitched beard and nose) on the top of the plain clothe cut out and then place the detailed hat cut out on the top of the plain hat cut out.
 Make sure that the open sides of all 4 items are matched nicely.

 Prepare needle and thread and start to stitch around the sides of the items arranged in previous step.